Small Business Press Release Guide

 • Will anyone actually care?

 The beginning of a press release, just as with a magazine article, book, or promotional flyer – is the most important.
-A strong headline (specifically the email subject line of your pitch) will pull in journalists seeking good stories.
+You need to spark interest straight away.
+A strong opening line (specifically the email subject line of your pitch) will pull in journalists seeking good stories.
 Your headline should be as engaging as it is accurate.

 2. Get right to the point in the first paragraph

 Journalists are busy people; you must assume that they will only read the first sentence and then scan the rest – and even that is a generous assumption.
-Get the message of your press release out quickly.
-You should address every important point in the first few sentences to include ‘who, what, where, when, why.’
-The subsequent paragraphs should be for supporting information.
+Get the essential information out quickly.
+You should address every important point in the first few sentences, including ‘who, what, where, when, why.’
+The following paragraphs should be for supporting information and any other pertinent details.

 3. Target your information